Sebmins/SpaceBoy-Shootem/README.md

 # SpaceBoy Shoot'em

-This was a month long coursework project to create a Shootem up style game using C# with monogame.
-Monogame was used as it only allows coding.
+This was a month long coursework project to create a Shoot 'Em Up style game using in MonoGame, a XNA framework that runs on Mono.Net.
+Monogame was used as it is a scripting language similar to C# that tests coding ability by not allowing drag and drop of code, like in Unity.

 ## Controls

 W,A,S,D to move.

 Click to shoot, aim with the cursor.

+That's it :)!

 ## User Interface